sarakarimi/PlantMap/README.md

 **Markus Fritzsche:** Observing how methods like [SimCLR](https://arxiv.org/abs/2002.05709), [MoCo](https://arxiv.org/abs/1911.05722), and [BYOL](https://arxiv.org/abs/2006.07733) can be used to fine-tune pre-trained vision transformer encoders to retrieve class dependent image features with a high cosine similarity score if two images belong to the same flower class and a low score otherwise.
 In addition, taking Sofia's work as a base to make it FEDn compatible, including distributing the dataset among all clients.

+**Xavante Erickson:** Prepared and converted EWD to huggingface compatible format for Sofia Andersson's and Markus Fritzsche's work on fine-tuning.
+Explored unsupervised learning for panoptic segmentation using the PlantMap dataset.
+Assisted with FEDn development.

 ## References
 [1] Schouten, Gerard, Bas SHT Michielsen, and Barbara Gravendeel.
 "Data-centric AI approach for automated wildflower monitoring."
 Plos one 19.9 (2024): e0302958. <br>